Skip to main content

 Yodel's standard compensation cover is £50 per parcel under current terms.
 Enhanced cover, purchased at booking by the sender, raises the ceiling to up to £1,000 per parcel.
 These figures are set in Yodel's terms and are updated periodically, so verify the current limit before quoting a number in a complaint.
 As the recipient you cannot claim from Yodel directly: the delivery contract is between Yodel and the sender.
 For retailer orders, your real route is the Consumer Rights Act 2015, which holds the retailer responsible until the goods reach you regardless of the courier's cap.

-Yodel's published claim window is short — typically 28 days from the expected delivery date for both loss and non-delivery claims.
-Miss the window and Yodel will usually refuse the claim outright, leaving only the consumer-law route against the retailer.
+Yodel's published claim windows are short and, unusually, they split by claim type.
+Damage, or the loss of part of a parcel, must be notified within 14 days of delivery.
+Everything else, including a parcel that never turned up at all, gets 28 days from the point Yodel collected it.
+The 14-day one catches people out because damage is the claim you are most likely to sit on while you decide whether the item is usable.
+Miss either window and Yodel will usually refuse outright, leaving only the consumer-law route against the retailer.
 Act fast: screenshot the tracking page as soon as a suspect 'delivered' scan appears, photograph any damaged packaging before unpacking, and email the retailer on the same day.
 If the parcel was a gift, only the buyer can open the claim with Yodel, so flag the issue to them immediately.
 Keep every email and chat transcript with dates intact.

 What if Yodel rejects your claim?

-Rejections are common — usually because of a missed 28-day window, missing proof of value, or Yodel treating a driver photo as conclusive proof of delivery.
+Rejections are common, usually because of a missed deadline — often the 14-day damage window rather than the 28-day loss one — missing proof of value, or Yodel treating a driver photo as conclusive proof of delivery.
 A Yodel rejection does not end your case for retailer orders.
 Under the Consumer Rights Act 2015, the retailer remains responsible until the goods reach you: Section 29 puts the risk on the seller, not the courier.
 Write to the retailer citing Section 29 and request a full refund.
 If they refuse, open a chargeback with your bank, a Section 75 claim for credit-card purchases over £100, or escalate to a relevant ADR scheme as a last resort.

 Frequently asked questions